yoyoberenguer/Water-Ripple-Effect/README.md

    Description : Iterating over all pixels values width x height and performing a blur on adjacent pixels

    Result : Slow method and not usable for real time rendering with python with screen dimension above 100 x 100 pixels!.
-   However this method works fine with C or Java.
+   This method works fine with the cython over 600 x 600 pixels

 #### Second method
 2. Numpy arrays

-   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy            arrays providing the equivalent of blur effect for each surface pixels in only 4 operations using convolution properties.
+   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy            arrays providing the equivalent of blur effect for each surface pixels in only takes 4 operations using convolution properties.

    pixels             | numpy                            |   convolution direction
    -------------------|----------------------------------|------------------------